COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 In October 1853, the Presbytery of New Castle approved Dickey’s plan for the establishment of “an institution to be called Ashmun Institute, for the scientific, classical and theological education of colored youth of the male sex.”

-In 1866, the institution was re-named Lincoln University in 1866 in honor of President Abraham Lincoln.
+On April 4, 1866, the institution was re-named Lincoln University in honor of President Abraham Lincoln.
 At that time, Dickey then proposed to expand the college into a full-fledged university and to enroll students of “every clime and complexion.”
 Law, medical, pedagogical and theological schools were planned in addition to the College of Liberal Arts.
 White students were encouraged to enroll and two graduated in the first baccalaureate class of six men in 1868.